Comparing raster data for regions of interest¶

 Areas where we are high-biased with respect to Scott et al. (2024)¶

 As with the plots of areas of low correlation above, we see strong high biases in places where both the wind effect and the development effect are at play.
-The third row below shows an example of where spatial artifacts from the underlying conditional risk to potential structures (CRPS).
+The sixth row below shows an example of where spatial artifacts from the underlying conditional risk to potential structures (cRPS) are visible in our data.
 This is because our higher burn probability (elevated due to the wind effect), makes them visible in our data while they are washed out in the Scott et al. (2024) data.

 for statistic in ['high_bias']: